web3-storage/w3up-client/README.md

 ### Creating and registering Spaces

-Before you can upload data, you'll need to create a `Space` and register it with the service.
+Before you can upload data, you'll need to create a [`Space`][docs-Space] and register it with the service.

 A Space acts as a namespace for your uploads.
 Spaces are created using the [`createSpace` client method][docs-client#createSpace]: